The promises of automated marketing are big: more leads, more conversions, more sales … less work.

 LeadSloth is the personal blog of Jep Castelein, a principal consultant at Marketo.
 He is a long-time marketer and thought leader in the area of lead management and marketing automation.

-If you’re looking for something a little more irreverent and entertaining, while still being very useful and educational, you should read this blog belonging to Craig Rosenberg, Chief Analyst at research consulting firm TOPO.
+If you’re looking for something a little more irreverent and entertaining, while still being very useful and educational, you should read this blog belonging to Craig Rosenberg, the Chief Analyst at research consulting firm TOPO.

 Looking for more marketing tools?
 Check out this video: